duythongle/fshare2gdrive/README.md

 Shell script for direct uploading from FShare.vn to Google Drive without storing files locally.

 # Dependencies
-This script denpend on bash, curl and gawk.
+This script denpend on python, bash, curl and gawk.
 Please install all of them first.
 E.g:
 ``` bash
 # Install on Ubuntu
 sudo apt-get install bash, curl, gawk -y